alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 There are many better team goals, but *this* goal was a love letter to freedom of movement: on football pitches, and in labour markets;
 designed entirely by new teammates, and dedicated to their shared understanding.
-Exactly the sort of freedom, that will no longer be permitted in 2021 in post-Brexit Britain.
+Exactly the sort of freedom that will no longer be permitted in 2021, in post-Brexit Britain.
 At least for club's playing outside of the UK footballing elite.

 ## New beginnings